First-Time Visitor’s Guide to Temecula Valley Wine Country

 Thompson & Twain, Photo Courtesy of Jimmy Fu Photography

-Fortunately, there are plenty of other drinks options in Temecula Valley.
+Fortunately, there are plenty of other drink options in Temecula Valley.
 If you love a good craft cocktail, check out 1909 in Old Town Temecula.
-Not only do they have a pet-friendly patio (and menu!), they mix up some pretty mean tipples with fresh ingredients and creative flair.
+Not only do they have a pet-friendly patio (and menu!) and a calendar of regularly scheduled events, they mix up some pretty mean tipples with fresh ingredients and creative flair.
 If you’re more the mysterious type, grab an artisanal cocktail to-go from Thompson & Twain Prospecting Co., the old west-themed speakeasy hidden in the Crush & Brew restaurant in Old Town.
 Leave your revolver at the door.

 Ever tasted mead?
 This unique, gluten-free beverage, made from honey, water, and yeast, is sort of like a hybrid of beer and wine, and is what’s on tap at the family-owned Batch Mead.
-Though in-person tastings aren’t currently available, you can order ahead to get your mead to-go.
-For a much-needed dose of caffeine after all of that imbibing, head over to Bean Coffee Roasters.
-Their selection of hot, iced, and blended espresso and tea drinks, as well as almond milk smoothies and snacks are sure to revive you.
+For a much-needed dose of caffeine after all of that imbibing, head over to Temecula Grind Coffee House.
+Their selection of hot, iced, and blended espresso and tea drinks, as well as snacks, are sure to revive you.

 Where to Eat